Consensys/verax-documentation/developer-guides/using-the-sdk.md

 ### 2. Read content (one object) <a href="#user-content-2-read-content-one-object" id="user-content-2-read-content-one-object"></a>

-Each DataMapper comes with the method `findOneById` to get one object by Id.
+Each DataMapper comes with the method `findOneById` to get one object by ID.

 {% code fullWidth="true" %}